tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 hotel_other %>%
   count(children) %>%
   mutate(prop = n/sum(n))
-#> # A tibble: 2 x 3
+#> # A tibble: 2 × 3
 #>   children     n   prop
 #>   <fct>    <int>  <dbl>
-#> 1 children  3048 0.0813
+#> 1 children  3027 0.0807
-#> 2 none     34452 0.919
+#> 2 none     34473 0.919

 # test set proportions by children
 hotel_test  %>%
   count(children) %>%
   mutate(prop = n/sum(n))
-#> # A tibble: 2 x 3
+#> # A tibble: 2 × 3
 #>   children     n   prop
 #>   <fct>    <int>  <dbl>
-#> 1 children   990 0.0792
+#> 1 children  1011 0.0809
-#> 2 none     11510 0.921
+#> 2 none     11489 0.919
 ```

-In our articles so far, we've relied on 10-fold cross-validation as the primary resampling method using [`rsample::vfold_cv()`](https://tidymodels.github.io/rsample/reference/vfold_cv.html).
+In our articles so far, we've relied on 10-fold cross-validation as the primary resampling method using [`rsample::vfold_cv()`](https://rsample.tidymodels.org/reference/vfold_cv.html).
 This has created 10 different resamples of the training set (which we further split into _analysis_ and _assessment_ sets), producing 10 different performance metrics that we then aggregated.

 For this case study, rather than using multiple iterations of resampling, let's create a single resample called a _validation set_.
 In tidymodels, a validation set is treated as a single iteration of resampling.
 This will be a split from the 37,500 stays that were not used for testing, which we called `hotel_other`.
 This split creates two new datasets: